What Is Indoor Wellness Pool Design?

 - Dimmable controls

-- Xenon lights underwater to add softness in the view.
+- Xenon lights underwater to add softness to the view.

 Natural day lighting via skylights or clerestory windows has an increased effect on the circadian rhythm.